14 Things to Do in Da Nang: A Local’s Guide for First-Timers

 Han Market in Tran Phu Street

 Tran Phu Street is home to Han Market.
 The atmosphere is similar to Ben Thanh Market and Saigon Square in Ho Chi Minh City.
-Visiting Han Market is more of an experience rather than a place I’d recommend for quality shopping.
+Visiting Han Market is more of an experience than a place I’d recommend for quality shopping.
 You can find a lot of knock-offs, but be prepared to haggle.
+If you want a similar shopping experience (with fewer tourists and less haggling), head to Con Market in the city.
+This is the one that I prefer.

 The pink Da Nang Cathedral.